THOMZY/JMusicBot-JPtoEN/README.md

 * `/lyrics` his now more robust finding lyrics.
 * `/play` now work with Spotify links instead of returning "Unknown file format." error.
 * Fixed Youtube livestreams fail at 30sec.
-* Added the ability to queue multiple local files in a single message.
+* Added the ability to queue multiple local files in a single message.( 10 max, Discord upload limit )

 Check the [CHANGELOG](https://github.com/THOMZY/JMusicBot-JPtoEN/blob/main/CHANGELOG.md) to view all the updated dependencies.